What Happened On This Day July 27 In F1 History?

 1954

-Former Formula One driver Philippe Alliot was born in Voves, France.
+Former Formula One driver Philippe Alliot was born on this day in Voves, France.
 Throughout his career, he raced for RAM, Ligier, Larrousse, and McLaren.
 Alliot was known for his frequent accidents, drawing heavy criticism from team members, fellow drivers, and sports commentators like James Hunt, who dubbed him “one of the worst Grand Prix drivers ever.”
 In the early 1990s, Alliot moved to sports car racing and found considerable success with the Peugeot team, managed by Jean Todt.

 1986